shanemcbryde/tableau/README.md

 ## 📁 Data Sources

 - **Telecommunications Customer Churn Dataset**
-  In-house customer data including demographics, subscription services, usage, and churn status.
+  In-house customer data, including demographics, subscription services, usage, and churn status.

 - **FCC Consumer Complaints Dataset**
   Publicly available data compiled by the FCC, detailing telecommunications consumer complaints by category and geography.

 ---

-## 📈 Key Dashboards & Insights

-### 🔹 Churn Rate Dashboard

-- Churned customers pay **22% more** on average than retained customers.
-- They also spend **30% more relative to their income**.
-- This spending disparity persists across all contract durations.

-### 🔹 Contract Duration Dashboard

-- Churned customers pay **21–30% more** than retained customers.
-- Retention rates increase dramatically with contract length:
-  - Monthly: retention is only **68% higher** than churn
-  - One-Year: retention is **484% higher**
-  - Two-Year: retention is **590% higher**
+## 🧭 Dashboard Breakdown

+The Tableau dashboards are designed to provide a comprehensive, interactive view of the data:

+- **Churn Rates Dashboard**
+  A summary of core metrics (counts, percentages, and usage) for churned vs. retained customers.
+It highlights the significant payment disparity between the two groups.

-### 🔹 Streaming Services & Add-Ons
+- **Add-Ons and Streaming Services Dashboards**

-- Churned customers consistently pay more for each service.
-- Retention rates can be compared against overall benchmarks shown at the bottom of each dashboard.

-### 🔹 Demographics Dashboard

-- Segmented by demographic categories to highlight churn-prone groups.
-- Categories with **low retention–churn rate differences** may signal higher churn risk.
+  These dashboards provide a detailed look at customer adoption of add-ons and streaming services, differentiated by contract type.
+The primary metric is the percent difference in churned vs. retained customer distribution for each service.

+- **Contract Duration Dashboard**
+  This dashboard compares churned and retained customers across different contract types.
+It reveals that longer-term contracts are strongly associated with higher retention rates and lower churn, emphasizing the stabilizing effect of extended commitments.

+- **Customer Demographics Dashboard**
+  This dashboard explores the churned/retained differences across various demographic categories, allowing for the identification of specific customer segments with high churn risk.

-### 🔹 FCC Complaints Rate Dashboard
+- **FCC Complaints Rate Dashboard**

-- **Billing** is the most frequent complaint nationally.
-- States with **above-median churn rates** also report billing as the top complaint.
-- Suggests perceived overcharging or billing errors may be driving churn.
+  This dashboard provides a summary of FCC complaint data.
+The included Complaint vs. Churn Percent graph allows for state-level comparison of the most common complaint type and its relationship with customer churn rates.

 ---

+## 📈 Key Findings & Insights

+The analysis reveals a strong correlation between customer churn and financial factors, suggesting that a portion of the customer base is over-extended and ultimately defaults on their service.
+Key insights include:

+- **Churned customers pay more**
+  On average, churned customers pay 22% more than retained customers and dedicate a 30% higher portion of their income to their service.
+This trend is consistent across all contract durations and service types.

+- **Contract duration matters**
+  Customers on longer-term contracts are significantly more likely to be retained.
+Retention rates for one-year and two-year contracts are 484% and 590% higher than churn rates, respectively, highlighting the value of long-term commitments.

+- **Billing complaints correlate with churn**
+  Analysis of the FCC complaints data reveals that billing is the most frequent complaint nationwide.
+Furthermore, all states with above-median churn rates also report billing as their most frequent complaint, suggesting a direct link between billing disputes and customer churn.

 ## 💡 Strategic Recommendations

-Based on the findings:
+Based on the analysis, the following strategies are proposed to reduce churn and foster long-term customer relationships:

-1. **Avoid marketing streaming services and add-ons to monthly customers**, as this combination correlates strongly with higher churn.
+1. **Re-evaluate sales strategies for add-ons and streaming services.** Avoid aggressively marketing these services to new customers, particularly those on a monthly contract, as this combination is highly correlated with increased churn.
-2. **Incentivize transitions to longer-term contracts**:
-   - Offer free trials of add-ons for customers who upgrade.
-   - Example:
-     - 3 months free for switching to a one-year contract
-     - 6 months free for switching to a two-year contract
+2. **Incentivize transitions to longer-term contracts.** Offer promotions, such as free trials for streaming services or add-ons, to encourage monthly customers to transition to more stable one-year or two-year contracts.
+3. **Investigate and address billing issues.** Prioritize resolving billing-related complaints to mitigate their strong negative correlation with customer churn.

 ---